Coherence and decoherence in generalized and noisy Shor's algorithm

 {\bf 2.
 Shor's algorithm and coherence quantifiers}

 In this section, we recall Shor's algorithm and the coherence measures that will be used in this paper.

 Given an odd composite positive integer $N$, the prime factorization problem requires finding its prime factors.
 It is widely recognized that the factorization of a composite number can be reduced to the problem of order finding.
 Specifically, for an integer $N$ and a coprime integer $x$ where $x<N$ and $\gcd(x, N) = 1$, the order-finding task involves determining the smallest positive integer $r$ satisfying $x^r \equiv 1 \pmod{N}$.
-Shor's algorithm addresses this challenge through a quantum mechanical approach.
 The algorithm employs a quantum system of \( n \) qubits structured into two registers: register $A$ containing $t$ qubits (where $Q = 2^t$) and register $B$.
 The composite system $AB$ is initialized in the state $|0\rangle_{A}^{\otimes t}|1\rangle_{B}$, establishing the foundation for the quantum computation.
 The principal steps of Shor's algorithm proceed as follows\cite{PWSP}:\\ (i) Impose Hadamard gate $H^{\otimes t}=\frac{1}{\sqrt{2^t}}\sum_{x,y}(-1)^{xy}|y\rangle\langle x|$ on the qubits in register $A$.
 This yields the state